 - Decreases risk of heart disease, stroke, high blood pressure, high cholesterol, diabetes type 2 and other diseases.

 - Increase relaxation.
 And the list goes on.

 We also need to understand that fit people don’t Starve themselves to stay fit), but they embrace and make healthy/clean eating part of their lives.
-It can get really tempting wanting to eat sweet and junky food, but it is important we learn to strike a balance.
-We must avoid Refined sugar, processed food, refined flour, chemicalflavourants, colourants and other additives.
+It can get really tempting wanting to eat sweets and junk food, but it is important we learn to strike a balance.
+We must avoid Refined sugar, processed food, refined flour, chemical flavor, colorants, and other additives.

 When you eat a balanced diet your body receives the fuel it needs to manage your energy level.

-When we choose to start our fitness journey, some might want to loose weight,gain weight, build muscles, and many more.
+When we choose to start our fitness journey, some might want to lose weight, gain weight, build muscles, and many more.